xdv/divvy-dev-portal/content/concepts/issued-currencies/freezes.md

 * Counterparties of the frozen issuing address can still send and receive payments directly to and from the issuing address.
 * All offers to sell currencies issued by the frozen address are [considered unfunded](offers.html#lifecycle-of-an-offer).

-Reminder: addresses cannot issue XRP.
-Global freezes do not apply to XRP.
+Reminder: addresses cannot issue XDV.
+Global freezes do not apply to XDV.

 It can be useful to enable Global Freeze on a financial institution's [issuing address](issuing-and-operational-addresses.html) if the secret key to an operational address is compromised, even after regaining control of a such an address.
 This stops the flow of funds, preventing attackers from getting away with any more money or at least making it easier to track what happened.
-Besides enacting a Global Freeze in the XRP Ledger, a financial institution should also suspend activities in its connectors to outside systems.
+Besides enacting a Global Freeze in the XDV Ledger, a financial institution should also suspend activities in its connectors to outside systems.

 It can also be useful to enable Global Freeze if a financial institution intends to migrate to a new [issuing address](issuing-and-operational-addresses.html), or if the financial institution intends to cease doing business.
 This locks the funds at a specific point in time, so users cannot trade them away for other currencies.